mikeqfu/pyhelpers/docs/source/quick-start.rst

    >>> testdb.drop_table('pyhelpers_quick_start', schema_name='public', confirmation_required=True,
    ...                   verbose=True)
-   Confirmed to drop the table public."pyhelpers_quick_start" from the database "postgres"?
-[No]|Yes: >? yes The table "pyhelpers_quick_start" has been dropped successfully.
+   Confirmed to drop the table public."pyhelpers_quick_start" from postgres:***@localhost:5432/postgres?
+[No]|Yes: yes The table 'public."pyhelpers_quick_start"' has been dropped successfully.

 To create your own database and name it as ``'test_database'``: